nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable-A/README.md

 **Input data:**

 - The target organism must be specified as the first positional command line argument, `BACSU` is used in the example above.
+The correct argument for each organism can be found in the 'name' column of the [GL-DPPD-7110-A_annotations.csv](../../Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv)

 - The path to a local reference table must also be supplied as the second positional argument

 Output data: